TezBaydu/Milestone-project-4-GraphicDesign/README.md

         - Comment DATABASES default configuration
         - Replace DATABSES CONFIGURATION WITH
             * 'default': dj_database_url.parse(""" Apply database url from heroku within Settings-Config Vars )
+            * or apply settings if statement to pull the DATABASE_URL, else to use rhe db.sqlite3 option
+            - ensure to pip3 install gunicorn to act as webserver and pip3 freeze > requirements.txt in terminal.
     7. This should now allow saves and migrations to Heroku
         - This will be visible by applying the code python3 manage.py showmigrations in the terminal and all will be in-marked.
         - At this point apply python3 manage.py migrate to have all migrations set up